Meet the College Counseling Team

 Cicily Shaw serves as Director of College Counseling, bringing over 25 years of experience in both post-secondary and secondary education.
 She joined Thayer in 2022 after establishing and leading the College Counseling program at Boston Trinity Academy.
 Her career includes valuable experience in college admissions at Boston College, Bryant University, and Lesley University, which has strengthened her commitment to college access and educational advancement.

-A leader in her field, Cicily currently serves as President of the New England Association for College Admission Counseling (NEACAC) and is an active member of the National Association for College Admission Counseling (NACAC).
+A leader in her field, Cicily currently serves as Past-President of the New England Association for College Admission Counseling (NEACAC) and is an active member of the National Association for College Admission Counseling (NACAC).
 Her dedication to educational access extends to her role as former Co-Chair of the Board of Directors for College Visions, a Providence-based nonprofit supporting first-generation college students.
 She has also contributed to the Massachusetts Association of School Financial Aid Administrators (MASFAA) as Co-Chair of the Access, Inclusion, and Diversity Committee and has served on various college advisory boards.

 Cicily has earned a Doctorate in Education and a Master of Science in Counseling from Northeastern University, a Master of Divinity from Boston University, and a Bachelor of Arts in Healthcare Administration from Stonehill College.
 A Massachusetts native from the South Shore, she resides in Randolph with her husband Lamont.
 Together, they serve as ordained clergy in their local church community.